chincai-org/save-your-time/README.md

 # Save Your Time

+This game is made for the [Gamedev.js Jam 2023](https://itch.io/jam/gamedevjs-2023)

 ## Intro

 In a world where time is everything, a powerful clock at the center of the universe is the only source of time.
 However, an army of greedy monsters want to steal time from the clock.